TheAlgorMortis/suds-hackathon-2025/README.md

 - Backend: Python with fastapi
 - Database: PostgreSQL in a Docker container

+### Navigating this Repository

+- frontend directory: All frontend code for the website side of the project
+- backend direcctory: All backend code for the server and the database
+- presentation.pptx: Slides used for the Hackathon presentation and project demonstration

 ### Motive

 Maroonut was built for the SUDS hackathon 2025.